jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

 the ``"ct"``, ``"msg"``, and ``"label"`` JSON keywords have values that are strings.
 In all of those cases, the strings are hex encoded byte sequences.
-Consider this exceprt from test case 9:
+Consider this excerpt from test case 9:

 .. code-block:: json
     :force: